ValveSoftware/steam-runtime/README.md

 ### Using a Steam Runtime

-Once the runtime is downloaded (and unpacked into a directory, if you used an archive), you can use the **run.sh** script to launch any program within that runtime environment.
+Once the runtime is downloaded (and unpacked into a directory, if you used an archive), you can set up library pinning by running the **setup.sh** script, then you can use the **run.sh** script to launch any program within that runtime environment.

+For example, to get diagnostic information using the same tool used to get what appears in Help -> System Information in Steam, if your runtime is in '~/rttest', you could run:

+    ~/rttest/setup.sh
+    ~/rttest/run.sh ~/rttest/usr/bin/steam-runtime-system-info

-To launch Steam itself (and any Steam applications) within your runtime, set the STEAM_RUNTIME environment variable to point to your runtime directory;
+Or to launch Steam itself (and any Steam applications) within your runtime, set the STEAM_RUNTIME environment variable to point to your runtime directory;

     ~/.local/share/Steam$ STEAM_RUNTIME=~/rttest ./steam.sh
     Running Steam on ubuntu 14.04 64-bit
     STEAM_RUNTIME has been set by the user to: /home/username/rttest

 Building in the runtime
 -----------------------